-Good morning!
+Hello Crafty Friends!
 Today I have a quick and easy craft just in time for the start of football season!
 If you’re a football fan, or know someone who is, these cute little DIY football treat boxes make a great gift.
 Fill them with chocolate, popcorn, candy, or any other fun snack and you have a perfect game-time treat!

-- Mod Podge (not pictured)
+- Mod Podge

 - Scissors, paint brushes, ruler, pencil

 Step One: Paint the paper mache oval box.
-Paint the lid brown and the bottom green.
+Paint the lid brown and the bottom of the box green.
 I did two coats of each color.
 You can see below, in the second picture, the left box has two coats of green paint and the coverage is much better than just one coat of paint.

 To figure out the placement of the lines, I wrapped a sheet of paper around the box and marked the circumference.
-I then figured out where to place the long and short strips of the sticker and marked them on the sheet of paper.
-The circumference of the oval box was just under 13″.
-I made every line .25″ apart and each tall line is 3/4″ apart.
-So it goes one tall line, two small lines, one tall line, two small lines, and so on.
+This became my template I used on each football box I made.
+Figured out where to place the long and short strips of the sticker and marked them on the template.
+The circumference of my oval box was just under 13 inches so I made every line 1/4″ apart and each tall line was 3/4″ apart.
+The pattern I followed was tall line, two small lines, tall line, two small lines and so on.

 You may notice some of the stickers want to peel up as you are laying them down.
 In the next step you will be using Mod-Podge to keep them in place!